core-wg/senml-spec/draft-ietf-core-senml.md

 | Update Time   | ut   | double  |
 {: #tbl-xml-labels cols='r l l' title="XML SenML Labels"}

-The RelaxNG schema for the XML is:
+The RelaxNG {{RNC}} schema for the XML is:

 ~~~~
 {::include senml.rnc}
 ~~~~

-# EXI Representation (application/senml+exi)
+# EXI Representation (application/senml-exi)

 For efficient transmission of SenML over e.g. a constrained network, Efficient XML Interchange (EXI) can be used.
-This encodes the XML Schema structure of SenML into binary tags and values rather than ASCII text.
+This encodes the XML Schema {{W3C.REC-xmlschema-1-20041028}} structure of SenML into binary tags and values rather than ASCII text.
 An EXI representation of SenML SHOULD be made using the strict schema-mode of EXI.
 This mode however does not allow tag extensions to the schema, and therefore any extensions will be lost in the encoding.
 For uses where extensions need to be preserved in EXI, the non-strict schema mode of EXI MAY be used.

 The EXI header MUST include an "EXI Options", as defined in
 {{W3C.REC-exi-20140211}}, with an schemaId set to the value of "a"